jochenjonc/blog-component-state/README.md

 }
 ```

-If we run the code we would start out rendering with {sum: 1}.
+If we run the code we would start rendering with {sum: 1}.

 The service is the first thing that gets initialised.
 The initial commands are fired, but the initial values are fired before the component gets instantiated